Do you see a swarm of flies bugging your horse all the time? Well, it’s about time you invest in a fly mask for horses.

-In the end, it is a pretty good buy for what it offers.
+In the end, these fly masks are pretty good buy for what they offer.

 Shires Fine Mesh Fly Mask is similar in design to Professional’s Choice Comfort Fit.
 This means it carries the same large, mesh-covered areas for the eyes and the same no-protection for the nose policy.

-Talking about the fabric, the mask is well made with fine mesh.
-The mesh is so fine that even the smallest of insects won’t be able to get in.
-In addition to the protection against the insects, the use of mesh also allows the mask to maintain ample airflow.
-This is a big deal for horses who have to deal with both insects and heat at the same time.
+Talking about the fabric, the fly mask is well made with fine mesh.
+The high-visibility mesh is so fine that even the smallest of biting insects won’t be able to get in.
+In addition to the protection against pesky insects, the use of mesh material also allows the mask to maintain ample airflow.
+This is a big deal for horses who have to deal with both biting insects and heat at the same time.